 A facility operating under a permit-by-rule must follow a standard and abbreviated set of operating requirements that are tailored for the type of activity undertaken.
-As noted previously, the permit-by-rule for rural transfer facilities would only be available for sites located in rural areas with a population density of under 300 people per square mile.
-Rural transfer facilities would also be limited in the amount of waste they can manage onsite to 80 cubic yards of municipal waste stored in a maximum of 4 containers.
-In general, this and other thresholds in this proposed rulemaking are based on those that were included in the draft general permit the Department previously proposed to authorize what were referred to as convenience centers.
+As noted previously, the permit-by-rule for rural transfer facilities is only available for sites located in rural areas with a population density of under 300 people per square mile.
+Rural transfer facilities are also limited in the amount of waste they can manage onsite to 80 cubic yards of municipal waste stored in a maximum of four containers.
+In general, this and other thresholds in this final-form rulemaking are based on those that were included in the draft general permit the Department previously proposed to authorize what were referred to as convenience centers.
 The Department worked closely with regional waste program managers and the Solid Waste Advisory Committee (SWAC) to determine appropriate thresholds as described as follows.
 These thresholds were also based on information the Department had about existing individually permitted municipal waste transfer facilities, including how much waste these facilities accept on a quarterly or annual basis.
 The thresholds represent and establish an appropriate amount of waste to be managed at a small rural transfer facility that will meet the needs of rural communities without approaching amounts that would require the facility to obtain an individual permit.
-Further explanation of the proposed thresholds and full operating requirements for the rural transfer facilities permit-by-rule are outlined as follows.
-If the facility fails to comply with the conditions of the permit-by-rule as proposed in this rulemaking, the facility may be required to obtain an individual or general permit instead.
+Further explanation of the thresholds and full operating requirements for the rural transfer facilities permit-by-rule are outlined as follows.
+If the facility fails to comply with the conditions of the permitby-rule as specified in this final-form rulemaking, the facility may be required to obtain an individual or general permit instead.

-This proposed rulemaking was developed in consultation with the Department's SWAC and Recycling Fund Advisory Committee (RFAC).
+This final-form rulemaking was developed in consultation with the Department's SWAC and Recycling Fund Advisory Committee (RFAC).
 Members of SWAC and RFAC represent municipal solid waste authorities, local government interests, solid waste management industry groups, the legislature, consulting firms and private citizens.